Considering ThredUp Inc. (TDUP) as a potential investment: What Should You Do? - The Dwinnex

 Earnings Estimates

-Its stock is currently analyzed by 11 different market analysts.
+The company has 11 analysts who recommend its stock at the moment.
 On average, analysts expect EPS of -$0.21 for the current quarter, with a high estimate of -$0.17 and a low estimate of -$0.23, while EPS last year was -$0.15.
 The consensus estimate for the next quarter is -$0.2, with high estimates of -$0.16 and low estimates of -$0.24.

 Analysts are recommending an EPS of between -$0.64 and -$0.87 for the fiscal current year, implying an average EPS of -$0.8.
 EPS for the following year is -$0.57, with 12 analysts recommending between -$0.26 and -$0.74.